 There’s probably nothing more uncomfortable than your visits to the dentist.
 I don’t know about yours, but my dentist doesn’t have the gentlest hands I can brag about.
 Once you’re seated on that dreaded chair, you’ll be as helpless as a toddler as she works on scraping the tartar buildup from every corner of your teeth with her very rough hands.
 It’s never a pleasant experience.

 The same can be said when rebalancing your portfolio.
 Except that now, you’re in charge.
 You are the dentist and your patient’s set of teeth is your investment portfolio.

-Just like your visit to the dentist, it’s never a pleasant experience.
+Just like your visits to the dentist, it’s never a pleasant experience.
 But you know it needs to be done regularly to maintain your financial health.
-Unlike your experience at the dental chair, the pain is purely psychological.
+Unlike your experience in the dental chair, however, the pain is purely psychological.

 Rebalancing your portfolio involves selling your winners– the ones that went up substantially in value, and buying some ‘losers’ with the aim of adjusting the allocation to match your original goals.